 Many Frederick rappers criticize the limited number of performance venues available and an even smaller number of those that are welcoming.

 There was wind of Anchor Fest being cancelled after previous years of success due to the Fairgrounds sudden rejection to continue.
-The urban music festival’s mission was to drive the culture of live music forward in the city.
+The urban music festival’s mission was to book up and coming artists while also driving the culture of live music forward in the city of Frederick, Maryland.

 In most cases like these, reasons are rarely given and aren’t required.
 Owners have the right to decide who they want using their space.
 Often when rappers request to perform, refusal isn’t given outright, but rather responses are delayed, repetitive, or none at all.